ruby/www.ruby-lang.org/en/news/_posts/2019-12-17-ruby-2-7-0-rc1-released.md

 We are pleased to announce the release of Ruby 2.7.0-rc1.

-A preview version is released to gather feedback for the final release planned for December.
+A release candidate is released to gather feedback for the final release planned for December.
 This rc1 is mainly released to confirm the compatibility of keyword arguments.